postmanlabs/pmquickstarts/site/pmguides/src/google-oauth-in-postman/google-oauth-in-postman.md

 Once you have your collection created in Postman and you’ve created a new request.
 Navigate to https://sheets.new, this will automatically create a new Google sheet on your Google account.
 Populate this sheet with random data and give it a random name.

 In your URL navigation bar, you can get the ID of this spreadsheet.
-The ID is often after the **spreadsheets/d/** */ as shown in the screenshot below.
+The ID is often after the **spreadsheets/d/** as shown in the screenshot below.
 Copy this ID to your clipboard.

 ![Test Spreadsheet](assets/test-spreadsheet.png)

-In your Postman app, add the base URL **https://sheets.googleapis.com/v4/spreadsheets** in the URL tab and include the sheets ID as a path variable in the URL.
+In your Postman app, add the URL **https://sheets.googleapis.com/v4/spreadsheets/{spreadsheetId}** in the request URL tab and include the sheets ID as a path variable in the URL.
 This will fetch the data of that Google sheet in JSON.

 ![Get Spreadsheets](assets/get-spreadsheets.png)